U.S. flag

 Steroid Sick Day Rules

 Sick day rule 1: Patients should be advised to increase the oral GCs when the patient experiences fever or illness requiring bed rest, or when requiring antibiotics for an infection.
-For instance, the total oral GCs dose should be doubled (> 38°C) or tripled (> 39°C) for at least 72 hours; if the patient remains unwell after 72 hours, they should contact their caring physician.
+For instance, the total oral GCs dose should be doubled (>38°C) or tripled (>39°C) for at least 72 hours; if the patient remains unwell after 72 hours, they should contact their physician.
+People aged 16 and older should receive at least 40mg of hydrocortisone or at least 10mg of dexamethasone during significant physiological stress (34).
 There is no need to increase the MCs dose.

-Sick day rule 2: There should always be a supply of additional oral GCs on prescription for sick days and HC emergency injection kit prescription.
+Sick day rule 2: There should always be a supply of additional oral GCs for sick days and an HC emergency injection kit.

 Sick day rule 3: Every patient should carry a medical alert bracelet or leaflet with information stating their conditions, treatment, physician, emergency phone number of endocrine specialist team, and proposed GCs regimen during adrenal crisis.